 John was in demand as a tropical birding guide and for many years, typically during northern hemisphere winters, he would travel to Cuba, Central America, and South America and lead trips into the jungles.
 Which are the places of nightmares to your writer who dreams of the boreal forest.
 His trips were always filled as soon as they were announced.
 He was one of the first Americans allowed into Cuba to do bird work back when US-Cuba relationships were quite more sour than today.
 His cabin was filled (or better, strewn) with correspondence from clients and researchers of such diversity that I could never find a way to organize it (one of the rainy day projects he gave me when I worked for him).

 John was naturally inquisitive and never did anything strictly as procedure.
-He would not have been happy in an accreditation world.
-His focus was deeply on the land pretty much to the exclusion of all else.
-When we closed on a new preserve, the work of exploration would begin, and we would learn everything we could about the place.
-No rapid baselines, no knock-it-out management plans.
-We knew the stands, the walls, the soils, the seeps, the charcoal pits, and often the tallest tree.
-Everything got the research it deserved but documentation was tertiary.
-A lot of my early role was to document John’s work, but even then, rarely would he release the final reports.
+He would not have been happy in today’s national land trust accreditation-focused world.
+His focus was deeply on the land much to the exclusion of all else.
+I was his sidekick in the wild-west days of land protection and when we closed on a new preserve, the work of exploration would begin and we would learn everything we could about the place.
+No rapid baseline reports, no knock-it-out management plans.
+We knew the stands, the birds, the predators, the walls, the soils, the seeps, the charcoal pits, and often the tallest tree.
+Everything got the research it deserved but documentation was tertiary because we weren’t doing it to create reports – we were learning it to understand the place as the basis for our caring for it.
+A lot of my early role was to document John’s work but even then, rarely would he release the final reports.
 They would just disappear into the tumbleweeds of his cabin.
 I remember simultaneously marveling and sighing at the amount of verbiage he crammed onto the side of a paper grocery bag.
 But we knew a lot about a lot of places and wildlife.
 From John, I learned more about five-lined skinks, timber rattlers, copperheads, and mole salamanders than most herp grad students learn in their programs.
 He taught me how to trap and release bog turtles when today that could put you in prison.
 He also taught me how to pull poacher’s traps of all sorts without getting maimed.
 It was all pretty remarkable.

 John was loved by everyone, but particularly loved by Weantinoge’s land donors and board members and Veedor’s cadre of volunteer assistants, and me.
 He gave me my start in the business back when I was a grad student in the 1990s and we worked together, sometimes seven days a week, for many years.
 Along with Tom McGowan, Weantinoge’s long-time and now-retired executive director, and great boards of directors, we were an unstoppable force.
 Although both John and Tom were quiet and modest men, I always felt that I was working in the shadows of giants in conservation.
 The work came quite naturally to them.
 The size and scale of Weantinoge’s land catalog and its growth during those years is eternal proof that this was true.
-In our last conversation, John told me that he was proud that Weantinoge is where it is today and marveled that there is an attorney serving as executive director.
+In our last conversation, John told me that he was proud that Weantinoge is where it is today and marveled that there is now an attorney serving as full-time executive director along with a big full-time staff.
 “It really all came together, didn’t it, Harry?”

 John McNeely is the archetype of the effective conservationist: dedicated, brilliant, outraged, selfless, modest, stubborn, and kind.